Sunday, October 11, 2009

 When the Almighty touches us by the power of his Spirit he leaves an indelible mark on our souls.
 Every life is uniquely stamped and there are no two pieces alike.
 This is his purpose and it is magical, beyond our understanding.
 We are being transformed into his image, prepared for glory!
 This is the joy of creation.
 I am fearfully and wonderfully made and God makes all things new!

-Though we face hard times and pass through dark trials in the night, our Creator is not willing to sleep or abandon the work of his hands.
-He labors to finish what he has begun and will continue faithfully until time has run its course and we are complete in him.
+Though we face hard times and pass through dark trials in the night of our soul, our Creator is not willing to sleep or abandon the work of his hands.
+He labors to finish what he has begun and will continue faithfully until time has run its course and we are dressed as a bride, complete in him.
+Thus, being fully prepared, without spot or blemish, we will be presented as a trophy of his grace for all eternity.
+Glorious!

 0 Comments: